What to prepare for your BAA Audition

 • Zoom Auditions: Please have an accompaniment track ready to play on your end of the call.
 Piano only tracks are preferred, but we will accept orchestrated karaoke tracks.

 • Two contrasting 1-minute monologues that demonstrate acting range, characterization, and performance skills.
 We recommend contemporary, age appropriate monologues, and at least one of your selections should be comedic.
 Monologues may be taken from contemporary plays and/or monologue books.
-Solo material only; we will NOT be able to accept scene work as audition material.

 • We will be looking to see that you’ve addressed the following questions with your monologue interpretation: